JimmyTran1206/PigLatin/README.md

 # PigLatin
 ## Description

----
-thios is a simple program converting a sentence or a word of user's input into Pig Latin according to the following rule:
+This is a simple program converting a sentence or a word of user's input into Pig Latin according to the following rule:
 Most words in Pig Latin end in "ay."
 Use the rules below to translate normal English into Pig Latin.

 * If a word starts with one or more consonants, move those consonants to the end of the word and add "ay."